 Since adults have fully formed digestive systems that can break down components of colostrum, bioavailability may be an issue.
 Besides IGF-1, however, other beneficial components can be absorbed well.
 Some brands have coated formulations that may help bypass breakdown in the gut and increase bioavailability .

 Bovine (cow) colostrum is the most popular type.
 The vast majority of research was done on it, while very few studies looked at goat colostrum.
 Due to the lack of research, caution should be taken with goat colostrum, as it may have the same health benefits and side effects.

 However, reviews on the web are very positive for goat colostrum.
-Many users claim it that it offers similar benefits as bovine colostrum and some even prefer it.
+Many users claim that it offers similar benefits as bovine colostrum and some even prefer it.

-The dosage can vary depending on what your health concerns and the benefits you’re seeking.
+The dosage can vary depending on what your health concerns are and the benefits you’re seeking.
 In the published studies, the following doses were used: